CESNET/Nemea-Framework/README.md

  * [UniRec](./unirec) -- flexible and efficient data format of flow-records
  * [common](./common) -- usefull common functions and data structures
  * [python](./python) -- python wrapper for libtrap and UniRec that allows development of nemea modules in python
+ * [pycommon](./pycommon) -- python common modules and methods, there is currently a support of alerts creation in the [IDEA](https://idea.cesnet.cz/en/index) format that can be stored into MongoDB or sent to the [Warden](https://wardenw.cesnet.cz/) incident sharing system

 Installation